HomerReid/scuff-em/README.md

 # Technical memos

-* [LIBSCUFF Implementation and Technical Details](tex/lsInnards.pdf) - a technical memo describing many details of the core library implementation
+* [LIBSCUFF Implementation and Technical Details][LSInnardsMemo] - a technical memo describing many details of the core library implementation
-* [Computation of power, force, and torque in SCUFF-EM](tex/PFT.pdf) - a technical memo describing methods for computing power, force and torque, with applications to both classical scattering and non-equilibrium fluctuational electrodynamics
+* [Computation of power, force, and torque in SCUFF-EM][PFTMemo] - a technical memo describing methods for computing power, force and torque, with applications to both classical scattering and non-equilibrium fluctuational electrodynamics
-* [Computation of fields near panels in SCUFF-EM](tex/NearFields.pdf) - a technical memo describing the computation of fields near triangular panels in discretized surface meshes
+* [Computation of fields near panels in SCUFF-EM][NearFieldsMemo] - a technical memo describing the computation of fields near triangular panels in discretized surface meshes
-* [Computation of Green's Functions and LDOS in SCUFF-LDOS](applications/scuff-ldos) code for computing dyadic Green's functions and local photonic densities of states
+* [Computation of Green's Functions and LDOS in SCUFF-LDOS][LDOSMemo] code for computing dyadic Green's functions and local photonic densities of states

 [TopLevel]:                http://homerreid.github.io/scuff-em-documentation/reference/TopLevel